crate/services-docs/docs/tutorials/edge/monitoring.rst

 Conclusion
 ----------

-This tutorial should serve as an introduction to CrateDB Edge monitoring using Loki & Prometheus in Grafana.
+This tutorial should serve as an introduction to CrateDB Cloud on Kubernetes monitoring using Loki & Prometheus in Grafana.
 When you complete it, you should have two handy introductory dashboards to monitor your cluster's performance and operations.